 - 1 medium red onion, chopped

-- 1 small butternut squash (less than 1 1/2 pounds), peeled and chopped
+- 1 small butternut squash (1½ pounds or less), peeled and chopped

 - 2 tablespoons olive oil